Childbirth accommodation is structured as a leave from academic and research work for eligible graduate students who have recently given birth.

-Normally, the length of the accommodation period will be decided in consultation with the Dean for Graduate Education.
+Normally, the length of the accommodation period will be decided in consultation with the OGE.

-Approval: Approval of Childbirth Accommodation is granted by the Dean for Graduate Education, after appropriate consultation with the student’s department.
-Normally, the accommodation is granted to eligible women graduate students who have submitted a petition and appropriate documentation of anticipated childbirth (consisting of a brief statement by the student’s medical service provider with a best estimate of the delivery date) and who have initiated planning within the department prior to delivery.
+Approval of Childbirth Accommodation is granted by the OGE after appropriate consultation with the student’s department.
+Normally, the accommodation is granted to eligible graduate students who have submitted a petition and appropriate documentation of anticipated childbirth (consisting of a brief statement by the student’s medical service provider with a best estimate of the delivery date) and who have initiated planning within the department prior to delivery.

-Continuation of Services: Approval of Childbirth Accommodation retains the student’s access to on-campus medical facilities and does not affect eligibility for outside hospitalization benefits, provided that appropriate tuition and health insurance fees have been paid for the term in which delivery is anticipated.
+Students approved for Childbirth Accommodation retain access to on-campus medical facilities and eligibility for outside hospitalization benefits, provided that appropriate tuition and health insurance fees have been paid for the term in which childbirth is anticipated.

-Normally, students residing on campus and approved for Childbirth Accommodation can remain in the residence hall, as appropriate for the specific hall.
+Normally, students residing on campus and approved for Childbirth Accommodation can remain in campus housing, as appropriate for the specific residence.

 For international students, the policy is intended to maintain full-time student status and should not otherwise affect a student’s current visa status.
-The accommodation is intended to enable childbirth and subsequent return to classes and research in as seamless a manner as possible.
-However, international students should discuss the intended accommodation period with the International Students Office at the beginning of the planning period specified above, to identify and address proactively any individual or unique visa issues and/or to consider the latest applicable regulations.
+However, international students should discuss the intended accommodation period with the International Students Office (ISO) at the beginning of the planning period specified above.
+Students should work with the ISO to identify and address any visa issues or to consider the latest applicable regulations.

-Notification: Upon notification of the impending or actual childbirth by the student and the student’s physician, the Office of the Dean for Graduate Education will notify relevant department and central administrative offices that Childbirth Accommodation has been approved and the dates for which the period has been granted.
-It is the student’s responsibility to work with faculty and with departmental administrators to make arrangements for course completion and for continuation of research activities before and following the period.
-International students are advised to ensure their continued compliance with current immigration regulations as they plan for the period.
+Upon notification of the impending or actual childbirth by the student and the student’s physician, the OGE will notify relevant department and central administrative offices that Childbirth Accommodation has been approved and the dates for which the period has been granted.
+It is the student’s responsibility to work with faculty and department administrators, to make arrangements for course completion, and for continuation of research activities before and following the period.
+International students are advised to notify the ISO and ensure continued compliance with current immigration regulations.

-Final documents related to the accommodation and the individual arrangements shall be filed with the Office of the Dean for Graduate Education.
+Final documents related to the accommodation and the individual arrangements must be filed with the OGE.